-Acknowledgments We thank Phil Nicholson and Josh Colwell for helpful conversations, and sharing their Cassini results prior to publication.
+We thank Phil Nicholson for helpful conversations, and for sharing Cassini VIMS results prior to publication.
 Tony Roman and the rest of the HST team provided outstanding support for the observations.
 We are grateful to Essam Marouf for discussions concerning the Voyager and Cassini RSS ring occultations.
-Our results are based on observations with the NASA/ESA Hubble Space Telescope, obtained at the Space Telescope Science Institute (STScI), which is operated by the Association of Universities for Research in Astronomy, Inc. under NASA contract No. NAS5-26555.
+We thank Josh Colwell and Alar Toomre for rigorous and constructive reviews.
+Our results are based on observations with the NASA/ESA Hubble Space Telescope, obtained at the Space Telescope Science Institute (STScI), which is operated by the Association of Universities for Research in Astronomy, Inc. under NASA Contract No. NAS5-26555.
 This work was supported in part by STScI, by the National Science Foundation, and by NASA's Planetary Geology and Geophysics program.
 Support from the Academy of Finland is also acknowledged.